S-UpeR/hugoblog1/content/blog/One Flaw.md

 "Continue,": Ali said

 "It's not stealing—We are just borrowing it.
 We will take this money.
-We will not use it but hide it with us.
+We will not use it but keep it with us.
 We will return it the moment when we buy the iPod.?.
 Sounds good?."

 He pondered for a minute and said: "Fine with your idea.
 But, we will be the first suspects when they find out they have lost their money ."